-A close corollary to this is, in business, you only have one reputation.
-If someone sullies your reputation, the dirt never washes off.
 George knows this lesson all too well as this story will tell.
 As the General Manager of Knight Printing and Graphics he greatly expanded the business.
 Knight Printing and Graphics does business as The 4 Elliotts, Inc. Maria and Elliott Scott own the business.
-Maria is CEO.
+Maria is the CEO.

-The police released him on a PR bond at 12:30 p.m., seven hours later.
+The police released George on a PR bond at 12:30 p.m., seven hours later.

 While George was in jail, a Knight employee informed his new employer of his arrest.
 Within the week, another Knight employee emailed a mugshot of George to a client of George’s new employer and Knight’s competitor.
 The email stated George had been fired for embezzling.

-Maria put a copy of his mugshot in his personnel file, confident she got her man.
+Maria put a copy of his mugshot in his personnel file, confident she had goeten her man.

-In today's twenty-four hours news cycle, the first impression is often the only impression the public gets.
-An apology for wrongly accusing someone of a crime is rare. it is here we pick up the thread of the story.
+In today’s twenty-four hour news cycle, the first impression is often the only impression the public gets.
+An apology for wrongly accusing someone of a crime is rare.

-Here is some of the evidence proving George was no thief:
+Here is some of the evidence proving George wasn’t a thief:

 The bookkeeper testified at her deposition that if there was any overpayment, it was due to the rushed time frame and the failure to provide her the assistance she requested.
 She testified that even after she was fired, if they had sent her the files, she would have tried to figure out what happened with the books.
 She was sure George had not embezzled anything.